soniasltan/Project-3---The-Shelter-People/README.md

 6. Sign up page: Sign up for new user account
 7. Login Page for:
 a.
 Admin: Login page for admin to edit/add/delete cats.
 Only admin can do so, we don’t want people from outside meddling with the pages and cat list.
 b.
-User: Login to be able to leave a comment.
+Guest user: Login to be able to leave a comment.

 ### Wireframes
 <img src="./drawio/wireframe1.JPG"/>